 - Weinhaus Gräfen – This 15-room guesthouse offers a buffet breakfast, modern furnishings, and is a peaceful 5 minute walk from the town center.

-This is only a partial list, for a fuller list of lodging options in Cochem, check out this list of hotels in Cochem for more choices.
+This is only a partial list, for a fuller list of lodging options in Cochem, check out this list of hotels in Cochem for even more choices.

 Have you visited any of the towns along the Moselle River?
 As always, feel free to ask us any questions about our trip and we love hearing your thoughts and opinions.
 Stay tuned for our next post about Germany as we explore Burg Eltz, which is definitely a contender for our favorite German castle.